toradex/ota-docs/README.md

 - Copy premade docker command
 <img src="./img/copyThis.png" width="700">

-- Login to a module running torizonCore
+- Login to a module running TorizonCore

 - paste and run command
 :pencil: So far this has worked well for me even over serial console.
 There is the likelihood for data to become garbled/corrupted when copying over serial.
 Please report this if you experience it.